ga67vib/Algorithms-For-Stochastic-Games/README.md

 Now the following command should execute without errors from the prism-games-3.0.beta-src/prism folder:
 `./bin/prism`
 At this point you should be able to run the case-study script for everything except for the mathematical programming approaches.

+### More tutorial on setting up PRISM-games
+- Download PRISM sources (not binaries), e.g. from https://github.com/ga67vib/Algorithms-For-Stochastic-Games or https://prismmodelchecker.org/games/

+- Install PRISM (more instructions available here: https://prismmodelchecker.org/games/installation.php)
+    - Open project in IntelliJ (use prism folder inside prism-games-3-sthsth-whatever folder).
+Note: This is important.
+If you select choose right, IntelliJ finds some libraries and stuff itself.
+Otherwise you'll have to manually add them or tell it where sources are and stuff.
+    - From prism folder, run make
+        Possibly encounter weird errors.
+Fix by googling or asking supervisor
+    - Check that installation worked: execute (from prism folder) bin/prism in terminal.
+Should report version and stuff.
+Congrats, you can now run prism!

+- How to be able to run it from IntelliJ:
+    - Build the project (There's a menu at the top) Possible errors we know:
+            a: Rightclick on the src-folder -> Mark Directory as -> Sources root
+            b: Project settings (Ctrl+Alt+Shift+S) -> Set output directory as prism/classes
+            c: Also in project settings, select correct JDK (and make sure to use java 8, at least if using prism-games)
+            d: Also in project settings, add lib folder to libraries
+    - Add a configuration to run it, i.e. top right there should be "Add configuration" or "edit configuration".
+Add new configuration of type "Application".
+Set the Main class to prism.PrismCL and add a new Environment variable - LD_LIBRARY_PATH=:lib.
+Note that on MAC OS, this is called DYLD_LIBRARY_PATH.
+            In case of weird errors, check a, b, d from before (often stuff with libraries missing, so copy them from some other place.
+Or source folder not specified (can't select PrismCL as main class), so select it.
+Or wrong Java/no SDK selected)
+            In case of errors that include "Parma Polyhedra Library", you still have to properly install the ppl library, which is needed for multi-objective stuff (and hence sadly also in general, cause we have to compile all of PRISM)
+                In the Algorithms-for-SG github, PPL is already in ext folder, so it might also work out of the box (and break if you try to install it manually)
+            If there are libraries not missing (PPL or commons or sth like that), then go to project settings (Ctrl Alt Shift S) -> Libraries -> + and add the ext and lib folder.
+Or PPl.jar directly.
+    - Click play and see if it runs.
+If yes: Party.
+If no: Call someone who knows what to do, e.g. Tobi, Pranav or Maxi

+- Now to add command line parameters in order to run the specific thing you want Syntax when calling from command line: bin/prism <path/to/model> <path/to/property> -const <constants> <configuration modifiers>
+    In IntelliJ, you add everything but the "bin/prism" in front to the "command line arguments" field of the configuration.
+    E.g. put in
+        ../../case-studies/BigMec.prism ../../case-studies/BigMec.props -const N=1 -ii -smg_opts 2
+    in order run on the model BigMec with the BigMec.props property file.
+We set the free scaling constant of the model N to 1.
+We use -ii, so bounded value iteration (aka interval iteration).
+And we set smg_opts to 2, which the method can use to differentiate variants of the algorithm.
+E.g. 2 corresponds to sound value iteration (unless we changed it in the meantime).

+- How to modify the code
+    Find the method that actually does the stuff you are interested in.
+Often this is in explicit/STPGModelChecker (at least for my research), as this class contains the algorithms to model check an STPG.

+- How to pass arguments through PRISM
+    Breakpoint in PrismCL.main, debug, pray

 ### Using quadratic programming